 The Best Melbourne boutique hotels include everything from stylish art hotels themed around great Australian painters to renovated heritage pubs with chic contemporary rooms and buzzy bars downstairs.

 Where to stay in Melbourne depends on how you’re planning to spend your time, whether you’re going to base yourself in the heart of the city, the inner-city or by the beach.
 But wherever you stay, make sure it’s one of these stylish boutique hotels.
 Melbourne.

-While we like a luxe place occasionally, our preference for a stay of a couple of nights would always be a boutique hotel because of its individuality of style, its intimacy, the personal service, and the location, which tends to lean toward interesting inner-city suburbs, rather than city centres.
-These are our picks of Melbourne’s best boutique hotels.
+While we like a big luxury hotel occasionally, our preference for a stay of a couple of nights will always be a boutique hotel because of its individuality of style, its intimacy, the personal service, and the location, which tend to lean toward interesting inner-city suburbs and beachside spots like St. Kilda, rather than the city centre.

 The Lyall Hotel